-nodemanager.properties is created in the directory specified in NodeManagerHome.
+nodemanager.properties is created in the directory specified in NodeManagerHome, where NodeManagerHome is WL_HOME/common/nodemanager.
 If NodeManagerHome is not defined, nodemanager.properties is created in the current directory.

 Each time you start Node Manager, it looks for nodemanager.properties in the current directory, and creates the file if it does not exist in that directory.
 You cannot access the file until Node Manager has started up once.